 - The amount you get doesn't depend on your household income.

 To check if you are able to get a Postgraduate Loan for your course at the University of Derby, please contact our Student Records and Fees team.

 You should apply as early as possible to make sure your loan is available for the start of your course.
 You can apply for a Postgraduate Loan using the application service at www.gov.uk/postgraduateloan

 When will I get paid?

 The Student Loans Company will send you a payment schedule to let you know when you'll be paid once your application has been processed.
-It will usually be paid in three installments each year.
+Depending on which academic year you're applying for, your payment schedule will differ:

 Facts about repaying your loan

 - Repayments are based on your income, not what you borrowed.

 - Interest is charged at the Retail Price Index (RPI) plus 3% from the day we make your first payment until your loan is repaid in full or written off.